openmrs/openmrs-contrib-android-client/README.md

 # Demo Server

 The demo test server dedicated to the client is (https://demo.openmrs.org/openmrs/).
+In case the demo server fails to respond, you can use oher alternate servers provided [here.](https://wiki.openmrs.org/display/ISM/OpenMRS+environments)

 ##### Demo Username: admin
 ##### Demo Password: Admin123